 - 1) Most importantly, open an issue on GitHub.
-If it's something bigger or if you want support from other users, consider opening a feature request.
 Adding functionality should be user driven, so only if you tell us about what you're missing, it's eventually going to find its way into the library.
 By the way, we also appreciate pull requests! - 2) Workaround: in essence, xlwings is just a smart wrapper around pywin32 on Windows and appscript on Mac.
 You can access the underlying objects by calling the api property:

 '''

-sht = xw.Book().sheets[0]
+sheet = xw.Book().sheets[0]

-sht.api
+sheet.api

 <COMObject <unknown>> # Windows/pywin32

 app(pid=2319).workbooks['Workbook1'].worksheets[1] # Mac/appscript

 '''

-This works accordingly for the other objects like sht.range('Al').api etc.
+This works accordingly for the other objects like sheet.range('A1').api etc.